Website Design and Consulting Services

-Domains, Websites — and Mobile Homes
+Domains, Websites, and Mobile Homes — An Analogy

 Coming up with an airtight analogy for explaining websites and their place in the world of the internet is difficult and I’m not sure I know of anyone who’s written on this subject using this comparison.
 But as far as I can surmise, it’s a pretty perfect analogy (at least, in my brain and at this point in time it is!) so let’s see if I can cover everything and keep things simple and easy for you to understand.